angellugo/liri-node-app/README.md

      ```
        * Title of the movie.
        * Year the movie came out.
-       * IMDB Rating of the movie.
+       * IMDb Rating of the movie.
        * Rotten Tomatoes Rating of the movie.
        * Country where the movie was produced.
        * Language of the movie.